 To help our neighbors who are faced with this predicament, we have established The Fountain Fund, a loan program exclusively for formerly incarcerated citizens.
 The Fund makes low-interest loans to individuals who would not qualify for traditional lines of credit, but have viable job prospects or entrepreneurial ventures.
 Loan funds may be used to repay fees, costs, restitution and other court-imposed obligations, purchase job-related clothing and equipment, or provide start-up funding for small businesses.
 We also provide financial literacy training to our recipients, and help connect them to a broader array of services that exist in our community.

 The goal of The Fountain Fund is to empower formerly incarcerated people by investing in their independent financial success.
-Doing so supports individual ex-offenders, and their families and communities as well.
+Doing so supports formerly incarcerated individuals, plus their families and communities as well.